CountryMinded: Ideology

-The party describes itself as non-aligned, rural, and independent.
+The party described itself as non-aligned, rural, and independent.

-CountryMinded is founded on the fundamental importance of agriculture as the key sustainable foundation of regional socioeconomic and political stability, both domestically and abroad for current and future generations.
-CountryMinded is founded around the idea that the stability and longevity of society has always and will always depend on the sustainability of the agricultural enterprise that supports it, thereby making all societies agricultural by definition.
+CountryMinded was founded on assertion of the fundamental importance of agriculture as the key sustainable foundation of society.

-CountryMinded's ideology and policies are shaped around key ideas such as every member of society is dependent on agriculture and therefore part of the agricultural value matrix and conservation of agricultural lands (including surface and ground water resources) is essential for sustainable agricultural development for both current and future generations.

 2015 state elections

 CountryMinded did not contest the 2015 Queensland state election.
 It endorsed several independent candidates in the 2015 NSW state election as the Country Party of Australia.

 In February 2015 the party, though still unregistered, announced Ron Pike, a former National Party member, would run as a Country Party candidate for the New South Wales Legislative Council in the 2015 NSW state election.
 Three other candidates endorsed by the party stood for the Legislative Assembly, although they were listed as independents on the ballot paper.
 David Mailler contested the seat of Northern Tablelands, Helen Dalton stood in the seat of Murray, and Paul Funnell, a City of Wagga Wagga councillor, contested the seat of Wagga Wagga.
 Pike plus 13 others formed a group for the Legislative Council, however a group of 15 is required to have a box for voters to vote "above the line".
 The candidate descriptions did not claim to represent the Country Party of Australia, but three of the candidates in "Group V" (Ron Pike, Pete Mailler, and Julie Pike) nominated the www.yourcountryparty.info website.